 Send Love, Not Money

-For a small portion of grandparents, footing the bill for college is both a loving and a smart thing to do.
+For a small portion of grandparents, footing the bill is both a loving and a smart thing to do when their grandkids go to college.
 For the rest of us, care packages at exam time and a lot of love will have to do.